-At the end of the day, parents want to know what their child’s day was like.
-This is a perfectly natural feeling and request but the standard question of “How was your day?” often gets met with a one-word response, blank stare, bewilderment or even hostility.
-Instead of asking the typical expected question, here’s a new strategy.
-Ask a question that is more thought-provoking and one that starts a conversation instead of ending it.
-A question about the social, emotional and/or intergroup dynamics that go on in school may be closer to what’s on their mind.
-And it may receive a better response and lead to an engaging discussion.
-It also conveys the message that you value these topics.
+At the end of the day, parents want to know about their child’s day.
+This is a perfectly reasonable request but the standard question of “how was your day?” often gets met with a one-word response, blank stare or even hostility.
+Here’s a different strategy: ask a question that is more thought-provoking and one that starts a conversation instead of ending it.
+Or, ask a question about the social and emotional dynamics that happen in school that may be closer to what’s on their mind.
+This also conveys the message that you value these topics.

-Below is a list of possible questions.
+Below is a suggested list of questions.
 Be sure to ask follow-up questions, listen without judgment and share your own experiences and insights where appropriate.

 - Did you see anyone be a friend to someone when they needed it?

 - Did you notice any mean or insulting behavior at recess?